Tillerson: US won't set preconditions for North Korea talks

 "We need to have DPRK come to the table," Tillerson added at the Atlantic Council.
 "We're ready to talk anytime they're ready to talk, but they have to come to the table and they have to come to the table with a view that they're ready to make a different choice."

 In the remarks at the State Department, Tillerson had acknowledged that there is a limit to what the US and its international partners can do with the pressure campaign.
 "We can only do our part of this," he said.
-"And the regime is going to have to come to some decision about their future. ...
+"And the regime is going to have to come to some decision about their future ...
 We want them to make the right choice."

-"If they keep going, they can cross a point in which there is nothing left for us in the diplomatic community ... where there is nothing else left for us to do," Tillerson said.

 Tillerson said that he has told Mattis that if diplomacy doesn't work, he will have "failed."
 He added that diplomatic efforts are backed by military options and that if North Korea makes "bad choices," the US is ready.